aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 Flame Shield lets you move unhindered through enemies.
 Enemies you move through while Flame Shield is active are Immobilized for [2.0 - 3.0] seconds.
 - +2 Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%].
 - +2 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
-- +2 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
-This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - +2 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - +2 Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
 Double this bonus against Healthy enemies.
 - +2 Lucky Hit: Damage from your Pyromancy skills has up to a [12 - 17%] chance to restore 10 Mana.